infinity-pool/simpleATMcontroller/README.md

 ## How to clone this project

-## How to build, run, and clean build file
+## How to build, run, test and clean build file
 **Every commands should be executed on root directory!!**
 ### Build
 ```bash